SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_MBT-5000_Serial.md

 ### Config - MBT

-This page alows the user to adjust settings from the main unit such as:
+This page allows the user to adjust settings from the main unit such as:

 - **Serial Remote Address**
 - **Serial Baud Rate**